3 options

 - Summary:

-- Half of America's two million farms made less than $300 in 2019.
-Between rising land costs, ever-more expensive equipment, the growing uncertainty of the climate, and few options for health care, farming today is a risky business.
-For many, simply staying afloat is a constant struggle.
-Bet the Farm chronicles this struggle through Beth's eyes as a beginning farmer.
+- "In her late 40s, Beth Hoffman decided to upend her comfortable life as a professor and journalist to move to her husband's family ranch in Iowa--all for the dream of becoming a farmer.
+There was just one problem: money.
+Half of America's two million farms made less than $300 in 2019, and many struggle just to stay afloat.
+Bet the Farm chronicles this struggle through Beth's eyes.
 She must contend with her father-in-law, who is reluctant to hand over control of the land.
-Growing oats is good for the environment but ends up being very bad for the wallet.
-And finding somewhere, in the midst of COVID-19, to slaughter grass-finished beef is a nightmare.
-The couple also must balance the books, hoping that farming isn't a romantic fantasy that takes every cent of their savings.
-Even with a decent nest egg and access to land, making ends meet at times seems impossible.
-And Beth knows full well that she is among the privileged.
-If Beth can't make it, how can farmers who confront racism, lack access to land, or don't have other jobs to fall back on?
-Bet the Farm is a first-hand account of the perils of farming today and a personal exploration of more just and sustainable ways of producing food.
+Growing oats is good for the environment but ends up being very bad for the wallet, and finding somewhere, in the midst of COVID, to slaughter grass finished beef is a nightmare.
+If Beth can't make it, how can farmers who confront racism, lack access to land, or don't have other jobs to fall back on hack it?
+Bet the Farm is a first-hand account of the perils of farming today and a personal exploration of more just and sustainable ways of producing food"-- Provided by publisher.

 - Contents: